davidrumseymapcenter/overlaying-the-past/pages/historical-overlays.md

 3. Change `yourID` with something more descriptive, like `sanFrancisco`.
 Don't use spaces.
 4. Save your map and view the changes in the browser.

 The recommended way to add an Allmaps tile source is by using a plugin, which will reduce the burden on the Allmaps tile servers and load maps faster.
 Unfortunately, there are no such plugin for Mapbox.
-There is currently a plugin integrating [OpenLayers and Allmaps](https://github.com/allmaps/allmaps/tree/main/packages/openlayers){:target="\_blank"}, and will soon be for MapLibre and Leaflet.
+There are currently plugins integrating Allmaps with [OpenLayers](https://github.com/allmaps/allmaps/tree/main/packages/openlayers){:target="\_blank"}, [MapLibre](https://github.com/allmaps/allmaps/tree/main/packages/maplibre) and [Leaflet](https://github.com/allmaps/allmaps/tree/main/packages/leaflet).
+Implemeting these plugins and will be the theme of a future workshop.
 {:.warning}

 ## Change Starting Zoom Level and Position